lifaon74/aryn_cnc/documentation/frame/frame.md

 * Layer height: 0.2mm
 * Weight: 48g
 * Support: Yes
+* Infill: 50%

 ## Build steps
-When you'll cut the extruded aluminum bar, take care to be really precise else you could have some problem while building the frame.
+When you'll cut the extruded aluminum bar, take care to be really precise else you could have some problems while building the frame.

 <a href="./DSC_0014.JPG"><img src="./DSC_0014.JPG" height="500"></a>
 <a href="./DSC_0015.JPG"><img src="./DSC_0015.JPG" height="500"></a>